 Examples of experiential learning activities that might fulfill this category:

-Classes that are more strictly academic in nature, such as courses in music, theatre, or art history, will probably not be sufficient, in and of themselves, to fulfill the requirement.
+INDIVIDUALIZED ACADEMIC EXPERIENCES.
+Classes that are more strictly academic in nature, such as courses in music, theatre, or art history, are not sufficient, in and of themselves, to fulfill the requirement.
 However, a professor may wish to add to such a course a

+CO-CURRICULAR ACTIVITIES.
 This category includes any activities not directly tied to the curriculum.
 In many cases, they will be student-initiated and student-directed.
-Examples might include student-organized musical, theatrical, or
+Examples include individual projects as well as student-organized musical, theatrical, or

 public-speaking groups whose activities culminate in an approved public presentation.

 COURSES.
 Any course that includes a substantial hands-on component could be a logical candidate for fulfilling this Odyssey category.
 Specific examples include music activity, dance activity, acting, directing, music composition, creative writing, and studio art classes.

 Supervisors for the AC category must be members of the Hendrix faculty.

 If you will need space on campus for a final performance, exhibit, or presentation, you must consult the Master Calendar and submit a calendar request form.